vomyrak/BuddyHub/README.md

 # BuddyHub
-### A Universal Controller Platform for Assistive Technology
+### The Universal Controller Platform for Assistive Technology
 **BuddyHub is a free and Open Source platform that leverages the Internet of Things (IoT) to allow people with different disabilities to control various output devices in their environment via accesible inputs through a simple-to-navigate and user-friendly interface.**

 ## About